 For example, decrease in the levels of consumption of luxury products and decrease on the levels of consumer trust on financial institutions may occur at the same time as a result of a third factor – increasing level of uncertainty of perspectives of national economy.

 Reciprocal relationship between two variables occurs when there is a mutual influence and reinforcement between two variables.
 For example, impacted by a marketing message a consumer purchases a car from a particular brand for the first time.
 Consequently, the consumer becomes loyal to the brand considering more purchases from the same brand in the future.
 Hence, the mutual influence between the consumer and company.

 Asymmetrical relationship relates to change in one variable (independent variable) causing changes in another variable (dependent variable).
 There are four major forms of asymmetric relationships:

-c) Disposition-behaviour relationship relates to a specific type of relationship where human behaviour is impacted in certain ways.
-For example, impact of management style on the levels of employee motivation, consumer perception about the brand after the purchase relate to disposition-behaviour relationship.
+3. Disposition-behaviour relationship relates to a specific type of relationship where human behaviour is impacted in certain ways.
+For example, impact of management style on the levels of employee motivation and consumer perception about the brand after the purchase relate to disposition-behaviour relationship.

 4. Property-behaviour relationship.
 This type of relationship relates to the impact of property to human behaviour.
 For example, effects of cultural background on consumer behaviour, implications of family life-cycle on human tendency to shop online etc.